joseph-garcia/Custom-Clock-Screen/README.md

 - No tracking or personal data collection.
 - Free and open-source: Open for improvements and contributions.

-Custom Clock Screen is great for anyone who wants to personalize their clock display and add a unique decoration to area.
+Custom Clock Screen is great for anyone who wants to personalize their clock display and add a unique decoration to your area.

 ### Contact
 For any suggestions, questions, or font requests, please contact me and I'll be glad to help.